Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 The British parliament passed the Abolition of the Slave Trade Act which made it illegal to engage in the transatlantic slave trade.
 This decision was driven by abolitionist groups such as the Quakers.
 Slavery wasn't abolished for British colonies until 1834.

 ##### The United States Abolishes Importing Slaves (1808)
 Following Britain's footsteps a year prior, The United States passes legislation to end the importation of slaves.
 Slavery still continued domestically however and slaves were still smuggled into the US.

----

-### Slave Breeding
-Slave owners systematically forced slaves to have children after importing slaves were illegal.
+Systemic slave breeding practices began to form to continue to meet the demands for labor.

 ---